IU-PR/Capstone_project/content/docs/Groups/Jurnalik.md

 | Yana Pavlova         | [@pavlova_yana_1](https://t.me/pavlova_yana_1)       | y.pavlova@innopolis.university      |
 | Dilyara Farkhutdinova| [@d_farkhutdinova](https://t.me/d_farkhutdinova)     | d.farkhutdinova@innopolis.university|

-This department is two people.
-Yana is in charge of mobile app and it's functionality.
-Dilyara is in charge of Design and identity of app.
-But they're actively help each other, so tasks is common.
+This department consits of two people.
+Yana is in charge of mobile app front-end part development and it's functionality.
+Dilyara is in charge of Design and identity of the app.
+But they're actively help each other, exchange experience and opinions, so tasks is common.

 #### Backend Department